danmcduff/iphys-toolbox/README.md

 And produces the following output:

-%       BVP                     = Processed Blood Volume Pulse using JADE ICA.
+%       BVP                     = The predicted blood volume pulse signal.

-%       PR                      = Estimated Pulse Rate from processed BVP timeseries using peak in periodogram.
+%       PR                      = Estimated Pulse Rate (PR) from processed BVP timeseries using peak in periodogram.

-%       HR_ECG                  = Gold startdard Heart Rate measured from the ECG timeseries for the window.
+%       HR_ECG                  = Gold startdard reference Heart Rate (HR) measured from the ECG timeseries.

 %       PR_PPG                  = Pulse Rate measured from the PPG timeseries for the window.